Last updated: January 2025

 PaperKarma App

 PaperKarma is a mobile app that makes opting out easy: snap a photo of unwanted mail and they contact the sender on your behalf.
-Available for iOS and Android.
+With over 10.3 million opt-out requests processed and a 90% effectiveness rate, it's the largest Do Not Mail registry in the USA.

 - Cannot stop EDDM ("Postal Customer" mail)